 9. Marina de Pisciotta, Campania

 Marina de Pisciotta is the kind of small, Italian coastal town that we all often imagine in our head but often struggle to match it in the real world.
 It’s a place of ancient stepped alleys leading to hidden chapels, charming piazzas, and amazing views over a strangely empty but enchanting landscape.
 Below, between the lower parts of the city and the sea so clean that will make you wonder if this place is real, lie the centuries-old olive groves that give Pisciotta, an even stronger, archaic, Mediterranean feel.

 Lecce is often referred to as Italy’s best-kept secret because it’s a city only a few people decide to visit during their trip to Italy.
 It’s located in the Puglia region, a region that has been getting an increased number of tourists in the recent years but still many of them skip this charming stash of baroque architecture.
 I always say that if Puglia was a movie, Lecce would be the charming actor that’s playing the main role.
 However, apparently, not many people feel this way (yet).
 Except for the amazing architecture, Lecce also has homogeneity and completeness: two things that many other southern Italian metropolises lack.
 If you’re an architecture lover, Lecce is an absolute must!
-Its distinctive architecture contributed for the city to acquire its own moniker, Barocco Leccese (Lecce Baroque).
+Its distinctive architecture contributed to the city acquiring its own moniker, Barocco Leccese (Lecce Baroque).

 11. Bergamo, Lombardy